open-ephys/gui-docs/source/Developer-Guide/Compiling-the-GUI.rst

 Next, launch Visual Studio and open the :code:`open-ephys.sln` file that was just created in the "Build" folder.

 To compile the GUI, select "Build > Build Solution" (shortcut key: F6), or press the "Debug" button to build and run.
+This will build the main application, the :code:`open-ephys.lib` file, and all of the plugins that are included in the main repository.

 macOS